I4-Projektseminar-HHU-2016/seminar-project-Geemania/README.md

 	- for an english guide check the official twitter guide via https://dev.twitter.com/oauth/overview/application-owner-access-tokens
-	- for a german guide check my dokumentation
+	- for a german guide check my dokumentation PDF (included)
 	- insert your generated keys/tokens in the twitter_keys.py

 Install Python 2.7 and get the following Libs via pip install or manual installation